 But because you can get e-liquid in every nicotine level, you can vape just a little and get a big dose of nic, or vape a lot with no nicotine at all — and everything in between.
 For some vapers, they’re happy using a lot of nicotine, like they did with smoking.
 For others, reducing nic is important.

 When I started vaping in 2012, I had the idea almost immediately of reducing my nicotine intake and just enjoying the flavor.
-What could be better, I thought after 38 years of Camels, than to kick back with a relaxing nicotine free vape while being free of the chains of addiction.
+What could be better after 38 years of Camels, I thought, than to kick back with a relaxing zero-nicotine vape while being free of the chains of addiction.
 Goodbye, demon nicotine!

 But it wasn’t to be.
 For me, the nic was a crucial element of vaping success.
 I needed to feel the vapor when I inhaled it, and without nicotine, there was no feeling at all.
 Close your eyes and no-nicotine vaping is the same as breathing clean air.
 The horror!
 I needed nic’s scratchy kiss to enjoy vaping.
 And almost five years later, I still do.

 I’m not alone either.
 It seems that the vast majority of vapers like nicotine and stick with it, though in lower and lower concentrations as the gear we vape with gets more powerful and efficient.
 That’s not to say that non-nicotine vaping isn’t a thing; it’s just not a huge thing compared to the traditional way we vape.

 After all, most vapers were smokers (or still are).
 A big part of smoking is the nicotine.
 Why vaping seems to work better than pharmaceutical nicotine products to quit cigarettes is that in addition to the nic, it gives us a good simulation of the act of smoking.
 If you’re a typical vaper, you inhale, you exhale, you watch the vapor drift through the air…and you probably also enjoy the effects of nicotine.